We, the Duppy Conquerors, are dedicated to the spirit of Bob Marley’s Music.

-Collectively the Duppy Conquerors have performed or shared the stage with; The Wailers (reggae band), Ziggy Marley, The Skatalites Band, Jackie Mittoo, U-Roy, Black Uhuru Official, Mikey Dread, Sugar Minott, Sly & Robbie, Official Gregory Isaacs, Dennis Emmanuel Brown, Yellowman, Eek-a-Mouse, Steel Pulse, Toots and the Maytals, Roland Alphonso, Leroy «Horsemouth» Wallace, Lloyd Knibb, Laurel Aitken, Lord Tanamo, Gil Scott-Heron, Babatunde Olatunji, Richie Havens, and many more!
+Collectively, Duppy Conquerors have performed or shared the stage with: The Wailers (reggae band), Ziggy Marley, The Skatalites Band, Jackie Mittoo, U-Roy, Black Uhuru Official, Mikey Dread, Sugar Minott, Sly & Robbie, Official Gregory Isaacs, Dennis Emmanuel Brown, Yellowman, Eek-a-Mouse, Steel Pulse, Toots and the Maytals, Roland Alphonso, Leroy «Horsemouth» Wallace, Lloyd Knibb, Laurel Aitken, Lord Tanamo, Gil Scott-Heron, Babatunde Olatunji, Richie Havens, and many more!

 “Bob Marley was about Spirit.
 His music touched many souls.
 It’s great to see the Duppy Conquerors capture that spirit and make it live anew.
 They play his songs with a beautiful conviction and love.”
 Steve Morse, Boston Globe Correspondent